-The Mile High City is currently number 12—just below Cambridge, Massachusetts, and Austin, Texas—on Bicycling magazine’s biennial ranking of the country’s most bike-friendly cities (a new list is set to be released this month).
+The Mile High City is currently number 12—just below Cambridge, Massachusetts, and Austin, Texas—on Bicycling magazine’s biennial ranking of the country’s most bike-friendly cities (editor’s note: in most recent rankings, Denver dropped to #14).
 It’s our highest ranking; Boulder, on the other hand, regularly shows up in the top 10, and Fort Collins recently nabbed the number nine spot.
 Although our status is nothing to scoff at, it’s not as high as you might expect given all of Denver’s cycling upsides, like our obsession with being active, our relatively flat landscape, and a cycling legacy that includes the nation’s first large-scale bike-share program—now called B-cycle—and the Coors International Bicycle Classic (one of the four largest stage races in the world in the 1980s).

 But becoming friendlier for cyclists requires more than a good reputation and a couple of creekside bike paths.
 It takes infrastructure that makes it easy and safe for cyclists of all ages and abilities to get around—not just the 2.3 percent of enthusiasts who commute to work on two wheels every day.
 And that takes money: more precisely, $119 million, the amount the city’s Department of Public Works (DPW) estimated it would cost to carry out all of the improvements suggested in the 2011 Denver Moves plan, an ambitious effort to upgrade Denver’s bikeability and walkability.